You Will Remember: Plot

-The film is a biography of popular English composer Tom Barrett known by his stage name Leslie Stuart, who rose to fame through performances of his songs by the tenor Ellaline Terriss.
+The film is a biography of popular English composer Tom Barrett known by his stage name Leslie Stuart, who rose to fame through performances of his songs by the actress and singer Ellaline Terriss.
 The story is told in flashback with an elderly Barrett listening to a band playing his tunes played by a band on a pier.
 The woman next to him confidently tells him that the composer is dead.

 We then go to his childhood, Manchester in 1870, where his relatively poor parents buy him a piano.
 He proves to be a prodigy.
 His first break comes in a small hall/bar where the regular piano player falls ill and he is asked to play Stephen Foster tunes.
 In later life he earns money teaching piano but is not satisfied.
 He goes to a concert by Signor Foli (actually an Irishman called Foley) and they become friends.
 Foley convinces him to start writing songs full time but under a new name.

 Despite growing success he is not good with money.
 Others are also printing his work without permission.
 This is partly addressed by the Copyright Act but is not enough to save him from debtors prison.
 Leaving prison a day late (so he can finish reading a book on Beethoven) he descends to obscurity with the arrival of the Jazz Age.

 Through good times and bad his childhood friend Bob Slater stands by him, and encourages him back into society.
 He has a comeback in British music halls shortly before his death.